THE DIVERGENT SERIES: INSURGENT

 Even the story has been simplified over the books telling and the main drama reduced to a series of boilerplate scenes where the effects department take over.
 Insurgent is probably a slightly better film than Divergent was in that Robert Schwentke seems more at home when it comes to the action scenes than Neil Burger was.
 We get some impressive scenes of Theo James being reduced to digital bits, Shailene Woodley struggling around the outside of a burning house flying through the sky, the city collapsing, Shailene Woodley jumping through glass windows and fighting with her dark side but come the end of the film, I confess that I have difficulty working out what purpose most of these they actually served in terms of the sim tests.
 They seem there solely because the script has mandated insert random effects scene here.

 Neil Burger, the director of Divergent has stepped back from the directors chair (although is present as a producer) and this role taken up by German director Robert Schwentke.
 Schwentke first appeared with the serial killer thriller Tattoo (2002) and subsequently moved to the US mainstream to direct works like Flightplan (2005), The Time Travelers Wife (2009), Red (2010) and R.I.P.D.
 (2013).
 The more disconcerting name present is that of screenwriter Akiva Goldsman who has been responsible for a great many bad genre films.
-Goldsman has also written the scripts for the Joel Schumacher Batman films Batman Forever (1995) and Batman & Robin (1997), the big-screen remake of tvs Lost in Space (1998), the witchcraft comedy Practical Magic (1998), the Oscar-winning A Beautiful Mind (2001), I, Robot (2004), The Da Vinci Code (2006), I Am Legend (2007), Angels & Demons (2009), The 5th Wave (2016) and Rings (2017).
+Goldsman has also written the scripts for the Joel Schumacher Batman films Batman Forever (1995) and Batman & Robin (1997), the big-screen remake of tvs Lost in Space (1998), the witchcraft comedy Practical Magic (1998), the Oscar-winning A Beautiful Mind (2001), I, Robot (2004), The Da Vinci Code (2006), I Am Legend (2007), Angels & Demons (2009), The 5th Wave (2016), Rings (2017) and Transformers: The Last Knight (2017).
 He made his directorial debut with the fantasy Winters Tale (2014) and is next set to make the horror film Stephanie (2017).
 Goldsman has also produced Renny Harlins two genre outings the monster movie Deep Blue Sea (1999) and the serial killer thriller Mindhunters (2004), as well as the comic-book adaptation Constantine (2005), the paranormal investigators tv series Fringe (2008-13), the superhero film Hancock (2008), the supernatural Western comic-book adaptation Jonah Hex (2010), Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012) and the tv mini-series adaptation of Arthur C. Clarkes Childhoods End (2015).